• Skip to primary navigation

 What Is Microfiber?

 In a simple sense, microfiber is a very fine synthetic yarn.
 To be specific, it is actually a type of lining fabric yarn that is used to make output fabric.
 Surprisingly, microfiber is many times smaller than human hair because of its thin polyester and nylon fiber.
-Since this fiber is too small, you can consider microfiber as a germ removal superior tool which can clean very finely using polyamide structure.
+Since this fiber is too small, you can consider microfiber as a germ removal superior tool which can clean very finely using a polyamide structure.

 The major benefit of microfiber fabric is its usability.
 Suppose you compare microfiber and paper towels or cotton cloths.
 In that case, only the microfiber can penetrate crevasses and cracks that deep and clean small particles by reaching the highest peak.
 However, some people don’t like plastic microfibers due to their environmental pollution and it can cause inflammation inside the human lungs.